 Animals are not on this earth to be taken as slaves for human pleasure

 The fortune of animals kept in captivity for entertainment varies widely.
-There are zoos that provide enrichment programs and create a more natural habitat.
-They help to fund global conservation programs and scientific research, and can also provide a safe haven for critically endangered species.
+There are zoos that provide enrichment and create a more natural habitat.
+They help to fund global conservation programmes and scientific research, and can also provide a safe haven for critically endangered species.

 But there are also captive facilities where conditions cause great suffering and premature death, especially in countries with inadequate animal welfare laws and prosecution.
 Some species aren’t suitable for captivity, for example, animals that live in social groups or travel long distances in their natural habitat.

 Asian elephant Hanako spent 61 years in captivity in appalling conditions in a Tokyo zoo.
 Campaigners urged the zoo to look at improvements to her living conditions and care, but this lonely elephant died this year never having seen another elephant during her incarceration.

 SeaWorld has been heavily criticised for keeping cetaceans in tanks, their plight was highlighted in the 2013 documentary Blackfish, which tells the tragic story of orca Tilikum.
 The Whale Sanctuary Project has been launched by animal welfare advocates and marine mammal scientists to create an ocean sanctuary where captive cetaceans can be released without the risks of total ocean freedom.
 Sadly, Tilikum is now so sick that he will never see the ocean again and will end his days in a SeaWorld tank.
 In Taiji, an albino dolphin ‘Angel’ is a prisoner in the local authority whale museum, a stone’s throw from the ocean where she was taken.
 In the Beijing aquarium, dolphins are ridden like surfboards and applauded by people who may never experience the incredible sight of wild dolphins leaping from the ocean.